2/22/2024

 Joe Corso

 Yeah, no, thanks, Mark.
 It's improved, right?
-As we've, as you've seen right from that power mix, I think the takeaway there is two things.
-One, we are seeing generally that continued evolution of higher-power lasers in the cutting market, which I think our competitors are seeing as well.
-For us, and what's probably a bigger driver of the improved standard margin or gross margin is the fact that a greater proportion of our higher-power cutting lasers are programmable.
-So that's positive for us.
-Even on the lower-power side, the single-mode corona lasers as well tend to carry it's a better margin profile.
+As you've seen right from that power mix, I think the takeaway there is two things.
+One, we are seeing generally that continued evolution of higher power lasers in the cutting market, right, which I think our competitors are seeing as well.
+For us, and what's probably a bigger driver of the improved standard margin or gross margin is the fact that a greater proportion of our higher power cutting lasers are programmable.
+And so that's positive for us, right?
+And even on the lower power side, right, you know, the single mode corona lasers as well tend to carry better, it's a better margin profile.

 speaker